Parts and Materials Technician Certificate Loading...

 They are employed by organizations that produce, process, and use products such as office supplies, tools and equipment, food goods, textile products, farm equipment, or industrial supplies.

-You’ll learn to prepare, generate, pack and ship orders; process orders; operate electronic material identification tools and schedules; as well as purchasing, warehousing and inventory control.
+Student will learn to prepare, generate, pack and ship orders; process orders; operate electronic material identification tools and schedules; as well as purchasing, warehousing and inventory control.

 Although a high school diploma is not required as a prerequisite for entrance into this program, students should be aware that some employers may require a high school diploma as a prerequisite for employment.